ISO 45001/OHSAS 18001

 - Migration Guide: Contains facts about ISO 45001, key changes from OHSAS 18001 and information about how to prepare for the migration.

-- Migration Readiness Tool: Can be re-used throughout your migration process to help identify your organization’s progress as well as identify opportunities for improvement before undergoing an audit.
+- Migration Readiness Tool: Can be re-used throughout your migration process to help identify your organisation’s progress as well as identify opportunities for improvement before undergoing an audit.

 - ISO 45001 Upgrade Planner and Delta Checklist: Jump start your migration with this document that captures areas of new requirements, changes and updates from the previous version of the standard.
 Once completed, send it to our expert lead auditor for a half-day minimum desk audit.